robertobarbedo/sitecore_yaml_config/README.md

 hierarchy:
   components:
     One Column:
+      main:
         - Title
         - Other component

-In the example, the OneColumn.tsx must have a <placeholder> and the Title.tsx and OtherComponent.tsx not necessarily (unless they also nest components).
+In the example, the OneColumn.tsx must have a <placeholder> called one-column-main-* and the Title.tsx and OtherComponent.tsx not necessarily (unless they also nest components).